 CVWG activities are carried out mainly through emails and teleconferences.
-The primary forum for interaction will be a series of Cal/Val Workshops conducted at key points during the pre-launch and post-launch phases (approximately every eighteen months).
+The primary forum for interaction will be a series of Cal/Val Workshops conducted at key points during the pre-launch and post-launch phases (approximately every twelve to eighteen months in the pre-launch phase).
+Next workshop is scheduled for November 5-7, 2013.